 In his pre-purchase report, the inspector will indicate if there is expertise to do and with which specialist in the field (engineer, plumber, electrician, etc.).
 A building expertise is necessary in case of particular problems such as air infiltration, mold, water infiltration, condensation on windows, foundation slump, non-functional French drain, etc. This is a more in-depth step than visual inspection.

-Law and pre-purchase inspection
+The Civil Code of Quebec and pre-purchase inspection

 The Quebec Civil Code contains no provision requiring a buyer to use the services of a pre-purchase inspector.
 Nevertheless, even if the pre-purchase inspection is not mandatory in Quebec, it is strongly recommended, as it facilitates legal recourse if there is a discovery of a hidden defect.